Alvor1991/PP2-Online-Quiz/README.md

 ### Quiz Rules

-* **Quiz Intro**
 ![Intro image](assets/readme-files/quiz-rules.png)

     - The Quiz Rules feature offers clear instructions on how the quiz works, ensuring users understand the mechanics and objectives before they begin.
 By providing concise and accessible guidelines, it sets expectations and helps users navigate the quiz effectively.
-This feature not only enhances user comprehension but also minimizes confusion and frustration, thereby optimizing the overall user experience.
+This feature enhances user comprehension and minimizes confusion, thereby optimizing the overall user experience.

 ### Music Quiz